What is Anterior Blepharitis? Causes & Treatment | Eye Love Cares

 Meibomian blepharitis develops due to a blockage of the eyelids’ oil glands.
 This causes a poor quality of tears and redness and irritation of the lining of the eyelids.
 Meibomian gland dysfunction is also known as posterior blepharitis.

 What causes anterior blepharitis?

 Anterior blepharitis can be caused by a number of contributing factors.
-One of the main causes of this condition is a Staphylococcus bacterial infection.
+One of the main causes of this condition is Staphylococcus bacteria.
 These bacteria exist in considerable quantities on the eyelids and face, however, an excessive growth of the bacteria, or a negative reaction to it, can lead to anterior blepharitis.
-Dry eye syndrome can also contribute to the development of anterior blepharitis as an insufficient level of the lipid layer of the tear film can make the eye area more prone to the bacterial infection.
+Dry eye syndrome can also contribute to the development of anterior blepharitis as an insufficient level of the lipid layer of the tear film can make the eye area more prone to the bacteria.

 Dandruff accumulation on the scalp and within the eyebrow hairs can lead to a form of anterior blepharitis known as seborrheic blepharitis.
 You can also face an infestation of Demodex mites within the eyelashes that leads to anterior blepharitis.

 Although it is not a direct cause of anterior blepharitis, individuals who suffer from the skin condition acne rosacea are more likely to contract both anterior and posterior blepharitis.
 20% to 42% of all blepharitis sufferers also suffer from acne rosacea.
 This is due to a few common facial components that contribute to both conditions, including:

 - Prominent sebaceous glands